• Skip to primary navigation

 • In a small bowl, combine regular soy sauce, black vinegar and sesame oil and mix well.
 This is your sauce base.

-• Next add all or some of the above suggested additions you like and mix it into the sauce base.
+• Next add all or some of the above suggested add-ons and mix into the sauce base.
 Enjoy with cooked store-bought or homemade dumplings!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!